mmistakes/minimal-mistakes/_drafts/2023-06-01-functional-error-handling-in-kotlin-part-2.md

 ## 6. Conclusions

 In this second part of the series dedicated to error handling in Kotlin, we introduced the `Result` and the `Either`type.
-These type represent both the happy path and the error path, unlike the types we saw in the first part of the series.
-We explored their APIs in deep, and see which features the Arrow library offers us to simplify the composition of `Result` and `Either` instances.
-After two articles of this series, we can say that we are not interested in the cause that generates an error, we can use nullable types and the `Option` type.
+These types represent both the happy and error paths, unlike the types we saw in the first part of the series.
+We explored their APIs in deep and saw which features the Arrow library offers us to simplify the composition of `Result` and `Either` instances.
+After two articles in this series, we are not interested in the cause that generates an error.
+We can use nullable types and the `Option` type.
 In Kotlin, such types are quite similar.
 If we want to know the cause of an error, we can use the `Result` type.
 Here, we use the subclasses of the `Throwable` type to express the cause.
-Finally, if we want to avoid the `Throwable` type at all, and we want to handle errors using a hierarchy of custom typed errors, we use the `Either` type.
-In the last part of this series we will introduce the upcoming features of the next versions of the Arrow library, the 1.2.0, which will simplify further the functional handling of errors.
+Finally, we use the' Either' type to avoid the `Throwable` type and handle errors using a hierarchy of custom-typed errors.
+In the last part of this series, we will introduce the upcoming features of the next version of the Arrow library, 1.2.0, which will further simplify the functional handling of errors.